am3ience/IDS/README.md

 # IDS
-To design, implement and test a simple monitor application that will detect password guessing attempts against a service and block that IP using Netfilter.
+simple monitor application that will detect password guessing attempts against SSH and block that IP address using Netfilter.